hsh803/form-template-nodejs/README.md

 # Form application

+1. Programming languages: HTML, CSS, Javascript, Node.js, Express
+2. Tools: Visual Design Code
-This application is programmed to send and get valuse from form template by using Node.js and Express.
+3. Description: This application is programmed to send and get valuse from the form template by using Node.js and Express.

 ### Conditions to run the application